-During the initialization phase, all necessary connections (connection to a database, email service and others) are created and it is checked, whether a module is capable of performing intented operations.
+During the initialization phase, all necessary connections (connection to a database, email service, and others) are created and it is checked, whether a module is capable of performing intended operations.

 Reading and/or writing is performed during the operation phase.

-The read-activity consists in obtaining bundles that will then be processed by other modules according to a predefined scenario.
-Example: During the operation phase, the Watch files module from the Dropbox package returns new bundles (files) added since the last run of a scenario.
+The read activity consists in obtaining bundles that will then be processed by other modules according to a predefined scenario.
+Example: During the operation phase, the Dropbox module Watch files returns new bundles (files) added since the last run of a scenario.

-The write-activity consists in sending bundles to a given service for further processing.
-Example: During the operation phase, the Upload a file module from the Dropbox package uploads the received file to a selected Dropbox folder.
+The write activity consists in sending bundles to a given service for further processing.
+Example: During the operation phase, the Dropbox module Upload a file uploads the received file to a selected Dropbox folder.